grahamcarman/docs/astro/concepts.md

 ### Cluster

 A _cluster_ on Astro is a Kubernetes cluster that hosts the infrastructure required to run your Airflow environment, also known as [Deployment](#deployment) in Astro.
-You must select a cluster to create a Deployment.
-You can be either choose a _Standard cluster_ or a _Dedicated cluster_ in the cloud of your choice.
-In both the cases, Astronomer creates and manages the clusters and other necessary infrastructure required to run your Astro Deployments.
+You can either use a pre-configured multi-tenant cluster, known as a standard cluster, or create a cluster for exclusive use by your team, known as a [dedicated cluster](create-dedicated-cluster.md).
+For both cluster types, Astro creates and manages the clusters, including all necessary infrastructure required to run your Astro Deployments.

-A Standard cluster is a multi-tenant cluster that is shared across many organizations whereas a Dedicated cluster is solely for a single organization.
-You can choose to use either one or both types of clusters.

-You can create multiple dedicated clusters for your organization and manage them from the Astro cloud UI.
-For all available resources see [Hosted resource reference](resource-reference-hosted.md).

 ## Organization

-An Astro _Organization_ is the highest level entity in Astro and is created for you when you sign up.
+An Astro _Organization_ is the highest level entity in Astro and is automatically created when you sign up.
 An Organization lets you manage all of your users, Deployments, Workspaces, and clusters from a single place in the Cloud UI.
 To increase security for your company, you can [integrate your Organization with an identity provider (IdP)](configure-idp.md) and [set up SCIM provisioning](set-up-scim-provisioning.md) to have new users automatically join Astro with the correct permissions.

 ## See also